-ES7 The DP illustrates two models:

-- a) a revaluation model, in which all declines in fair value below the acquisition cost would be immediately recognised in profit or loss and changes in fair value above the acquisition cost would be recognised in OCI and recycled on disposal; and - b) an impairment model similar to the model of IAS 39 for equity instruments classified as AFS, but with additional guidance to reduce subjectivity. - ES8 The DP does not express a preliminary view as to which, if either, of these two models is preferable.
-The DP does however explains what the implications of each model are.
-Both models were developed with the aim of being less subjective than IAS 39's impairment model for equity instruments classified as AFS. - ES9 This DP also considers other aspects relevant to the alternative models, including: - a) subsequent recoveries in fair value; - b) the use of rebuttable presumptions for recognising impairment losses instead of quantitative triggers; - c) the unit of account in applying the models; - d) interaction with hedging requirements and the effects of changes in foreign exchange rates; and - e) timing of impairment tests and interaction with interim reporting.
+- ES7 The issues explored in this DP relate to the specific questions in the EC's request for advice.
+Other aspects of the requirements of IFRS 9 on accounting for holdings of equity instruments have not been explored. - ES8 The DP illustrates two models for equity instruments carried at FVOCI: - a) a revaluation model, in which all declines in fair value below the acquisition cost would be immediately recognised in profit or loss and changes in fair value above the acquisition cost would be recognised in OCI and recycled on disposal; and - b) an impairment model similar to the model of IAS 39 for equity instruments classified as available-for-sale ('AFS'), but with additional guidance to reduce subjectivity. - ES9 The DP does not express a preliminary view as to which, if either, of these two models is preferable.
+The DP does however explain the implications of each model.
+Both models were developed with the aim of being less subjective than IAS 39's impairment model for equity instruments classified as AFS. - ES10 This DP also considers other aspects relevant to the two models, including: - a) subsequent recoveries in fair value; - b) the use of rebuttable presumptions for recognising impairment losses instead of quantitative triggers; - c) the unit of account in applying the models; - d) interaction with hedging requirements and the effects of changes in foreign exchange rates; and - e) timing of impairment tests and interaction with interim reporting.